ShowMeTheGita/sre-demo/README.md

         │   ├── ansible.cfg
         │   └── hosts
         └── playbooks/
-            └── ...ansible playbooks...
+            └── (...)
 ```
 ### Rundown of the startup process
-The `init.py` is responsible for most of the heavy work of building the `docker` images and starting up the containers.
-What's interesting is that after everything is up and running, it actually leverages the `ansible` container to run `ansible-playbooks` that come with the repository to perform all other actions on the containers, such as configuring and starting `node_exporter` and `blackbox_exporter`, creating `grafana datasources` and importing custom `grafana dashboards`.
+The `init.py` is responsible for most of the heavy work of building the `docker` images and starting up the `containers`.
+What's interesting is that after everything is up and running, it actually leverages the `ansible` container to run `ansible-playbooks` that come with the repository to perform all other actions on the containers, such as configuring and starting `node_exporter` and `blackbox_exporter`, creating `datasources` and importing custom `grafana dashboards`.

 Here's a quick list, in order, of what's going on **behind the scenes**:
 1. Starts by running `docker-compose` using the `docker-compose-sre-demon.yml` file included in the repository to build the `docker images` and start the `docker containers`